Jimmy Hibbert

 James Christian Hibbert is an English actor and writer.
 He is best known for his voice work with the animation studio Cosgrove Hall Films.

 Early life

-James Christian Hibbert was born as the eldest of three children of author Christopher Hibbert and Susan Hibbert.
+James Christian Hibbert is the eldest of three children of historian and biographer Christopher Hibbert, and Susan Hibbert.
 His younger brother was the late music journalist Tom Hibbert.

 Career

 After studying drama at the University of Manchester, he met CP Lee and Bob Harding, and the three of them formed the band Alberto y Lost Trios Paranoias in 1972, with Hibbert on vocals and bass.
 The band called it a day in 1982, and Hibbert got his first voice acting role for the Milk Marketing Board, doing an impression of Ian Dury.

 Television

 He has made a few on-screen acting appearances in British films and television programmes.
 These include: